Hyperlinks in Messages Not Working

 Check that no application is specified for the HTTP content type

 In Thunderbird you can specify an action that occurs when you click on various types of attachments and inline content.
 If the action for the HTTP / HTTPS content type is set incorrectly, this will prevent links from opening correctly.

 If the operating system's default browser is specified correctly as described above, it is not necessary to specify an action for the HTTP / HTTPS content type.
 To check this setting, select(Windows) or (Mac and Linux).
 Click on the page.
-If HTTP and / or HTTPS are listing in the Content Type column, either delete the action or ensure the specified action is correct.
+If HTTP and/or HTTPS are listed in the Content Type column, either delete the action or ensure the specified action is correct.

 Check for an incorrect preference

 In some circumstances a normally hidden preference gets changed resulting in Thunderbird trying to handle these links internally.
-One of these circumstances appears to be after you uninstall the ThunderBrowse add on, although the upgrade process to V5 appears to have caused it for some people as well.
-To check if this might be the cause, open the trouble shooting information in the Help menu and under the heading of modified preferences look for a preference network.protocol-handler.external-default.
-If this is present and set to false then this is your problem.
+One of these circumstances appears to be after you uninstall the ThunderBrowse add-on, although the upgrade process to V5 appears to have caused it for some people as well.
+To check if this might be the cause, open the trouble shooting information in the Help menu and under the heading of modified preferences look for a preference network.protocol-handler.external-default or any begining with network.protocol-handler.warn-external.
+If any are present and set to false then this is your problem.

 Check for interference from an extension

 It is time to look for an extension that may be causing some unwanted behavior.
 Run Thunderbird in Thunderbird Safe Mode.
-If you can click on hyperlinks in Thunderbird safe mode but not in normal mode then your problem is probably being caused by an add-on (also known as an extension).
+If you can click on hyperlinks in Thunderbird Safe Mode but not in normal mode, your problem is probably being caused by an add-on (also known as an extension).

 Next try the Standard Diagnostics.

 If you still have a problem, go to Get Satisfaction and ask about what could be the cause of the problem.